NaN-Intelligence/nan-intelligence.github.io/_posts/2024-11-19-Diet-GPT-part-2.md

 ---
 title: "Building a Calorie Estimator with GPT-4: A Step-by-Step Guide"
 date: 2024-11-19 00:00:00
-description: Learn how to build an AI-powered calorie estimator using GPT-4's image analysis capabilities to automatically estimate calories from meal photos.
+description: "Learn how to build an AI-powered calorie estimator using GPT-4's image analysis capabilities to automatically estimate calories from meal photos."
 featured_image: /assets/img/pages/gpt_part2.jpg
 author: Aladdin Persson
 ---

-# Building a Calorie Estimator with GPT-4: A Step-by-Step Guide

-Welcome to the second post in the **DiGPT** series!
+Welcome to the second post in the **DietGPT** series!
 In this post, we’ll dive into the actual process of building a calorie estimator using GPT-4.
 If you missed the first post, don’t worry—you can still follow along as we’ll be building this project iteratively.
 We’ll start with something simple and gradually add more functionality over time.

 Before we jump into the technical details, if you haven’t already, feel free to join the [NaNEye Discord](https://discord.gg/Q2Xz5Atzze) and check out the [NaNEye app](https://apps.apple.com/us/app/naneye/id6612032845) if you’re interested in tracking your health metrics like calories, macronutrients, and more.

 In this post, we’ll focus on using GPT-4 to estimate the calorie content of meals directly from images.
 We won’t be using a food database for this; instead, we’ll rely on GPT-4’s ability to analyze images and provide calorie estimates.
 Let’s get started!

-## The Challenge: Estimating Calories from Images
+### The Challenge: Estimating Calories from Images

 Estimating the calorie content of a meal from an image is a challenging task.
 Even for humans, it can be difficult to accurately gauge portion sizes and hidden ingredients.
 However, with the power of GPT-4, we can attempt to automate this process.